How Much Should I Charge for Public Speaking in the UK? (2026 Guide)

 How do I increase my speaking fee?

 The most effective approach is the Pricing Auction method: set a figure slightly above your comfort zone, pitch it to ten prospects without apology, and read the response.
 If the majority accept immediately, the fee is too low.
-Increase by 25% and repeat.
+Increase by 25 per cent and repeat.
 Alongside this, sharpen your positioning by naming your keynote as a specific product with a clear outcome rather than offering a vague topic.
 Specific, productised speaking offers command higher fees than open-ended ones.

 People Also Like to Read...